| | |

 Eyes

 The honey bee has two sets of eyes.
 Compound eyes are the large ones that are hard to miss.
-They have multiple units which can take individual images and send them to the brain for processing into one large image.
+They have thousands of small lenses or facets that take individual images.
+These are sent to the brain for processing into one large image.

-Compound eyes allow polarized vision, allowing the bee to quickly process information and navigate towards food sources much easier.
+Compound eyes allow polarized vision, allowing the bee to process information and navigate towards food sources.

-Bees also have three simple eyes that are made up of a single lens that collects UV light.
-These eyes assist with locating pollen.
+Bees also have three simple eyes (ocelli) with a single lens that collects UV light.
+The ocelli eyes help detect light intensity and motion, aiding in flight stabilization and orientation.

-When compound and simple eyes are used together, they provide the honey bee with exceptional vision that makes sourcing food sources easier.
+When compound and simple eyes work together, they offer exceptional vision that makes sourcing food easier.

 Mandibles